deadlydog/deadlydog.github.io/_posts/2023-09-22-PowerShell-class-definition-pros-cons-and-performance-comparison.md

 Using a compiled assembly gives you the benefit of compiler checking and being able to use other development tools if you like.
 However, it also adds additional development complexity as you need to compile the assembly after any code changes and before you can use it in PowerShell.
 This is the approach I took in my [tiPS PowerShell module](https://github.com/deadlydog/PowerShell.tiPS), as it is intended to be added to a user's PowerShell profile and would be loaded every session, so you can look at that module for an example.

+Since you are not able to debug C# classes when running PowerShell, nor write to all of the output streams, I recommend keeping your classes very simple and using them mostly as a data structure.
+They should mostly just be properties with no or very few methods.
+If complex operations need to be performed on the class data, create PowerShell functions that accept the class as a parameter and perform the operation.
+This will allow you to step through and debug the complex code, and write to all of the output streams if needed.

 ## Create your module in C# instead of PowerShell